-In addition to those, we’re now delighted to announce the launch of a new course of Masterclasses, building on our successful initiative of 2019, which saw alumni nominated for prizes such as the Paul Foot Award and the British Journalism Awards.
-We’re even happier to be welcoming back Stephen Grey, the Reuters Investigative Journalist who curated the original Masterclass curriculum (and then pipped his former student Sabrina Weiss to the British Journalism Award for Science Journalism in 2020) to run this year’s course.
+In addition to those, we ran the second iteration of our Masterclass initiative, building on our successful initiative of 2019, which saw alumni nominated for prizes such as the Paul Foot Award and the British Journalism Awards.
+We were delighted to welcome back Stephen Grey, the Reuters Investigative Journalist who curated the original Masterclass curriculum (and then pipped his former student Sabrina Weiss to the British Journalism Award for Science Journalism in 2020) to run this year’s course.
 The last course featured special guests sharing their experience for free in every session, featuring no less than three Pulitzer winners and a leading security expert.
-We’ll see what surprises can be arranged this time!

-We’ll be using our recent successes in adapting hands-on practical training for remote online delivery to ensure that geography is no barrier to entry, and inviting applications from all over the UK.
+We used our recent success in adapting hands-on practical training for remote online delivery to ensure that geography is no barrier to entry, and invited applications from all over the UK.

-The course will run during September and October across at least 6 lectures/workshops featuring those special guests from among the best in profession as well as a collaborative project for participants to put the training into practice.
-We want to gather another cohort stacked with potential and talent, so we’ll be opening applications on July 5 and they’ll stay open for the next month.
+The course ran during September and October across six lectures/workshops featuring those special guests from among the best in profession as well as a collaborative project for participants to put the training into practice.

-The only eligibility criteria are being resident in the UK, showing a commitment to and talent for investigative journalism in the public interest, and an agreement to attend all sessions.
-We’ll be prioritising applications from those who’re currently underrepresented in journalism, with a particular focus on class, race and geography.
+The only eligibility criteria were being resident in the UK, showing a commitment to and talent for investigative journalism in the public interest, and an agreement to attend all sessions.
+We prioritised applications from those who’re currently underrepresented in journalism, with a particular focus on class, race and geography.